 CNBC discusses Apple Park and its divisions into “modular sections” or different pods for socializing, collaboration and other activities.
 As the campus is home to more than 12,000 employees, varied spaces help accommodate the range of teams housed together.
 Architectural Digest also delves into the importance of variety in a discussion of Capital One’s 2017 Work Environment Survey, noting “reconfigurable spaces “varied furniture options” and dedicated spots for “relaxation, wellness and socializing” as key needs for the modern workforce.

 Supporting different work styles and promoting a culture of choice is a growing priority as employers manage up to five generations simultaneously.
-Companies with ancillary areas are adjusting to this shift by providing diverse options and encouraging people to work where they feel most inspired.
+Companies with ancillary areas are adjusting to this shift by providing diverse options with the LessThanFive Chair and Montara650 Table, and encouraging people to work where they feel most inspired.

 Community & Rapport

 Ancillary settings that help foster a sense of community are gaining steam as informal, spontaneous meetings and creative collaboration become increasingly essential for innovation.